doyensec/PESD-Exporter-Extension/mds/WritingTemplates.md

 ```

 #### 2) Adding the new Template Class to the Burp extension
-1. Modify PESDPanel.java by adding the a checkbox for your template
+1. Modify PESDPanel.java by adding the checkbox for your template

 2. Modify PESDPanel.java:45 and add your template name to the String array of templates
    ```